Travel Information

 - Around 2 ferries per day.

-However, we recommend checking specific travel dates for your route from Liverpool to Belfast as scheduled services by bus, flight or ferry can vary by season or day of the week.
+However, we recommend checking specific travel dates for your route between Liverpool and Belfast as scheduled services by bus, flight, and ferry can vary by season or day of the week.

-- Most travelers catch their flight from Liverpool John Lennon Airport and arrive in Belfast International Airport.
+- Flights mostly depart from Liverpool John Lennon Airport and arrive in Belfast International Airport.

-- You can find 2 direct ferries per day to take to Belfast with Stena Line.
+- 2 direct ferries per day with Stena Line.

 Travelling from Liverpool to Belfast: related information